Integration Platform

 }

-This transformation runs within Fluvial before the webhook is delivered, eliminating the need for intermediate processing services.
-The webhook endpoint receives data already formatted for Salesforce’s API.
+This transformation runs within RiskNodes before the webhook is delivered, eliminating the need for intermediate processing scripts.
+The webhook endpoint receives data already formatted for your version control API.

 Integration Patterns